 | order by TimeGenerated desc

-The following images shows the type of response to expect from the command.
+The following image shows the type of response to expect from the command.

-Once you are done, run the following command to delete your resource group along with all the resources you created in this tutorial.
+Once done, run the following command to delete your resource group and all the resources you created in this tutorial.

 Since pythonapp